 You feel the great miracle of art.
 Here is an art form that can respond to limitations in such a way as to transform the very components used - each becoming an individual thing of beauty.

-Bleigiessen assembles great mass so elegantly as to appear light, floating, changing, and captivating the spirit of the viewer.
+Bleigiessen assembles great mass so elegantly as to appear light, floating, changing with light and perspective, and captivating the spirit of the viewer.

 When I look at the base which secures this wonderful creation, it reminds me of a piano.

 On this piano, there is a never ending, always changing, symphony of suspended imagination.

 Working beside Bleigiessen’s suspended animation must surely inspire the person who works at this desk to think more creatively.

 The creative and cross disciplinary thinking that Thomas Heatherwick Studios brings to any project reminds me of Herman Hesse’s enigmatic last work: The Glass Bead Game The Glass Bead Game (Vintage Classics)

 In the book, Herman Hesse describes a theoretical game that has since inspired scientists, thinkers, games creators and other mere mortals such as me.

 The idea is to find analogies across different areas of interest and be able to state them as universal concepts.
 As he wrote in the book: